dayadam/bamazon/README.md

 ## Prerequisites

-Node.js and moment, axios, node-spotify-api, and dotenv packages are required to run this application.
-This application also requires API keys for Spotify, omdb, and SeatGeek.
+Node.js, MYSQL database and express and sequelize packages are required to run this application locally.

 ### Spotify API key